luci/luci-go/milo/README.md

 # Milo - The interface into luci.

 # Layout
-* appengine/frontend/
+* frontend/appengine/
-  * milo.go - Main router and entry point into app.
+  * main.go - Main router and entry point into app.
   * static/ - CSS and JS assets.
 All assets go under a named subfolder.
   * templates/ - HTML assets for use with go templates.
 * common/miloerror - Error subclass used to pass HTTP statuses.